Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-The second ship of the Pennsylvania-Class, Arizona was a super dreadnaught, most advanced then built.
+The second ship of the Pennsylvania-Class, Arizona was a super dreadnaught, the most advanced up to that time.
 Twelve 14-inch guns in four triple turrets, the Arizona was a marvel.
 She spent only a few years in the Atlantic before transferring to the Pacific where she remained for the rest of her career.
 A training ship for much of her life, Arizona participated in multiple Fleet Problems over the years.
 Her last being Fleet Problem XXI, Arizona and the rest of the United States Pacific Fleet were retained at Pearl Harbor.
-For the next year she remained at anchor as the world plunged deeper into war.
+For the next year, she remained at anchor as the world plunged deeper into war.

 December 7, 1941.
 Three battleships would not survive the attack, USS Oklahoma, USS Utah and USS Arizona.
 Several torpedos would capsize Oklahoma, trapping hundreds below decks.
-Utah, a 32 year old relic now target ship by 1941, capsized after double torpedo hits, killing 63.
-Arizona's fatal shot, an armor piercing bomb that penetrated around Turret 2 and seven seconds later, detonated the powder magazine.
+Utah, a 32-year-old relic by 1941, capsized after double torpedo hits, killing 63.
+Arizona's fatal shot, an armor-piercing bomb that penetrated around Turret 2 and seven seconds later, detonated the powder magazine.
 The blast nearly blew the ship in two, killing 1,177, a ballistic bullseye.
 Say had the bomb hit just a foot or two in any other direction, the results could have been different.
 Had the magazine not detonated, Arizona likely would have survived to a repairable condition.

 Repair and Return to Battle

-Following the attack, the US Navy's clean up efforts were immediate and urgent.
+Following the attack, the U.S. Navy's clean-up efforts were immediate and urgent.
 Eager to get their battleships back to fighting, the Navy prioritized repairs based on damage.
-Least damaged ships were repaired first.
+The least damaged ships were repaired first.
 Next, in one of the most extensive and successful salvage jobs in history, the Navy raised five of the seven sunk battleships and returned them all to service.
 Had Arizona not been destroyed and actually remained in a salvable condition, she would have been the sixth battleship resurrected.
 Not counting the relic USS Utah, only Oklahoma would have been the sole destroyed battleship.